German torpedo boats s 100. A.b. wide-ranging Black Sea fleet in three wars and three revolutions. The day that changed everything

 4. In Germany it was "Albatross"

 Soviet torpedo-class boats are warships used during the Second World War.
-These light, maneuverable vehicles were indispensable in combat conditions, with their help they landed landing troops, transported weapons, carried out trawling and setting mines.
+These light, maneuverable vehicles were indispensable in combat conditions; they were used to land landing troops, transported weapons, carried out minesweeping and laying mines.

-Torpedo boats model G-5, mass production of which was carried out from 1933 to 1944.
+Torpedo boats of the G-5 model, mass production of which was carried out from 1933 to 1944.
 A total of 321 ships were produced.
 The displacement ranged from 15 to 20 tons.
 The length of such a boat was 19 meters.
-Two GAM-34B engines of 850 each were installed on board Horse power, allowing speeds up to 58 knots.
-Crew - 6 people.
+Two GAM-34B engines of 850 each were installed on board Horse power, allowing you to reach speeds of up to 58 knots.
+Crew – 6 people.

-Of the weapons on board, a 7-62 mm DA machine gun and two 533-mm aft grooved torpedo tubes were installed.
+The weapons on board were a 7-62 mm DA machine gun and two 533 mm stern grooved torpedo tubes.

 • Two twin machine guns